 Following the 15 hour surgery on my brain 12 months ago, the whole left side of my body was left paralysed.
 There is still some way to go.
 My left hand still experiences constant pins & needles.
 It has about half of its required strength and dexterity.
 The neuro pathways, the synapse, from the brain to the hand still has obstacles.

-A short video montage, mainly of my walking, of progress since my surgery.
+A short video montage, mainly walking, of progress since my surgery.